midhunkalarikkal/FullDomain/Notes/html.md

 All HTML elements can have attributes
-Attributes provide additional information about elements Attributes are always specified in the start tag Attributes usually come in name/value pairs like: name="value"
+Attributes provide additional information about elements Attributes are always specified in the start tag Attributes usually come in name/value pairs

 ## `HTML Formatting Elements` ##